 A) Urinary tract infections.

 Answer 13.1.2 The correct answer is "E." Encopresis is an independent risk factor for urinary tract infections.
-Feces in the underwear allows for close ...
+Feces in the underwear allows for ...